Melania Trump: Ending social media bullying would be focus as first lady

 - She gave a rare speech in Berwyn, Pennsylvania -- in the suburbs of Philadelphia

-(CNN)Melania Trump said Thursday she'd work to improve a social media culture that "has gotten too mean and too rough, especially to children and teenagers," if she becomes first lady.
+(CNN)Melania Trump says she'd work to improve a social media culture that has gotten "too mean and too tough" -- riddled with insults based on "looks and intelligence" -- if she becomes first lady.

+But she didn't make any mention of the Twitter activities of her husband, Donald Trump, who has relentlessly attacked his political foes, journalists, critics and other entertainers for years with demeaning comments based on their appearances and intelligence.

 In a rare appearance on the campaign trail -- and her first solo speech since the convention this summer -- the wife of Republican presidential nominee Donald Trump discussed her vision for her role in the White House for the first time Thursday in suburban Philadelphia.